nbeaver/why-linux-is-better/README.rst

 to inadvertently install malware, primarily because of the way they install non-malicious software (see `notes on package management`_).
-Requiring every computer user to do the work of package maintainers is harmful in a variety of ways;
+Finding trustworthy sources for software is non-trivial, and requiring ordinary users to do it is harmful in a variety of ways;
 it tends to encourage a cargo-cult mentality toward security instead of systematic root-cause analysis.